HaileyLV/PA1489-project/Engineer diary/Sabor Khowajazada engineer diary.md

 #### Week 37:
 ###### Task 1: continuation with Flask: Learned about Flask and how to use it.
 ###### Task 2: Started learning about HTML and CSS.
 ###### Task 3: Implemented the burger customization feature: I made a BurgerOreder application, a user could order a burger and send it to the kitchen and you could see it on the KitchenView page.
-Created HTML templates for the burger ordering interface. conducted a code review session with the team.
+Created HTML templates for the burger ordering interface.
+Conducted a code review session with the team.

 #### Week 38:
 ###### Task 1: Worked with KitchenView to display orders.